 Planetary tuners provide even pressure while turning smoothly.
 Most high-end banjos have this style of tuning machine.
 A planetary tuner is often a 4:1 ratio, which means every four rotations of the button creates one rotation of the peg.

 This allows for some level of precision while retaining the ability to retune rapidly.
 This is necessary since it is common to change your banjo’s tuning on the fly.
 Not something that a player usually does with other instruments.

 Banjo Planetary tuners are pretty complicated components.
 Nowhere is it more important to be sure of the quality.
 Low-grade planetary tuners will slip and cause more trouble than they are worth.

-The final reason for the popularity of this style banjo tuner is cosmetics.
+The final reason for the popularity of this style of banjo tuner is cosmetics.
 These more closely resemble conventional friction pegs.

 Geared Banjo Pegs

 Guitar-type tuners have a worm-gear and buttons that stick out from the sides of the headstock.
 Functionally, these are a superb choice for banjos.
 Most guitar tuners have a 14:1 ratio, making fine-tuning a breeze.

 This does make changing keys way more time-consuming.
 The fact of the matter is, most players usually are not retuning anyway, so it most likely doesn’t matter.
 Purely for the sake of getting in tune, this kind of tuner has some real advantages for the banjo.

 A worm gear tuner, can’t spin loose.
 Even the most affordable set of gears banjo tuners will maintain a tune even if you play every day.
 They might be sloppy, or hard to turn, however, they cannot spin loose based mostly on the design.
 These are in widespread use and cheap for a good quality set.